flatironinstitute/sciware/IntroToHPC/main.md

 - Put your source code and software installs here!
 - High performance GPFS filesystem (General Parallel FS)
 - Mind your quota!
 You can get locked out of the cluster!
-  - \~1 million files
-  - \~500 GiB limit
-- Backed up regularly -- can recover deleted files
+- Backed up regularly -- can recover deleted files -- quota fixed
-- `module load fi-utils && fi-quota`
+- `fi-quota`

 ### Rusty/popeye storage -- ceph (1)